- Member of the U.S. House of Representatives

 - Orchestrated letter-writing and media campaign over so-called Downing Street Memo with help from George Soros-funded MoveOn.org

-Born in Detroit in May 1929, John Conyers, Jr. is a Democratic Member of Congress who represents the 14th District of Michigan, which includes roughly half of Detroit, most of Dearborn (with America’s largest Arab-American community), and all of Hamtramck.
-This district has an electorate that is 61 percent black.
-Conyers chairs the powerful House Judiciary Committee and sits on several subcommittees.
+Born in Detroit in May 1929, John Conyers, Jr. was a longtime Democratic Member of Congress who represented the 14th District of Michigan, a majority-black district which includes roughly half of Detroit, most of Dearborn (with America’s largest Arab-American community), and all of Hamtramck.
+Conyers chaired the powerful House Judiciary Committee from 2007-11, and he sat on several subcommittees at various times.

 Conyers worked from 1959 to 1961 as a legislative assistant to Detroit congressman John Dingell, and from 1961 to 1964 as a politically appointed referee of the Michigan Workmen’s Compensation Department.